cmdline-outi/cmdline-outi.github.io/index.md

 ## Introduction

 Hi, my name is Outi.
-I do not want to add my surname here since this webpage is publicly available for everyone on the internet to view so I replaced it with "CmdlineC" - I hope that is okay.
+I do not want to add my surname here since this webpage is publicly available for everyone on the internet to view.
+I replaced my surname  with "CmdlineC" - I hope that is okay.

 My major at university is linguistics.
-I'm focusing on general linguistics, not on language technology, but I thought that this command line course could still be useful for me.
+I'm focusing on general linguistics and not on language technology but I thought that this command line course could still be useful for me.
 My minor is East Asian studies.

 My hobbies are art, jogging and reading.
-My favourite thing to do on my free time are drawing and painting so I spent a lot of time creating art.
-I am very interested in Japanese culture and language and I also enjoy learning languages in general.
+My favourite things to do on my free time are drawing and painting so I spend a lot of time creating art.
+I am very interested in the Japanese culture and language and I also enjoy learning languages in general.

 ## Find me on